 - Interior firebox condition

-I use professional-grade cameras to inspect areas that aren’t visible to the naked eye.
-This technology has saved homeowners thousands of dollars by catching problems early.
+I use professional-grade cameras to get a look at the spots you can't see with the naked eye.
+That camera has saved homeowners thousands of dollars by catching problems while they were still small and cheap to fix.

 Chimney Repair Services

-Chimney repair in Wellington ranges from minor fixes to major reconstruction.
-Here’s what I typically encounter:
+Chimney repair in Wellington runs the whole range, from a quick fix to a major rebuild.
+Here's what I run into most:

 Common Repair Needs:

-- Crown repairs (water damage is the primary culprit here)
+- Crown repairs (water damage is the usual culprit here)

 - Flashing replacement (where the chimney meets the roof)

-- Masonry repairs (spalling bricks and deteriorated mortar)
+- Masonry repairs (spalling bricks and worn-out mortar)

 - Liner installation or repair